rails/rails/guides/source/constant_autoloading_and_reloading.md

 constant references goes like this:

-1. First, if the nesting is not empty it looks for the constant in its elements and in order, ingoring their ancestors.
+1. First, if the nesting is not empty it looks for the constant in its elements and in order, ignoring their ancestors.

 2. If not found, then it walks up the ancestor chain of the cref.